 |

-So, back in the shop work continued on the rear fender. it was cut down a bit where it had a bit of a bulge, shrunk and welded together again, the welds were ground and the fender rolled on the English Wheel.
+So, back in the shop work continued on the rear fender. it was cut down a bit where it had a bit of a bulge, shrunk and welded together again, the welds were ground and the fender rolled in the English Wheel.

 |